yibocat/axisfuzzy/doc/extension/extension_en.md

 ### 4. Injector (`ExtensionInjector`)
 - File: `injector.py`
-- Role: Dynamically injects functions defined in the registry into `Fuzznum` and `Fuzzarray` classes, or as top-level functions in the `fuzzlab` module, during program startup.
+- Role: Dynamically injects functions defined in the registry into `Fuzznum` and `Fuzzarray` classes, or as top-level functions in the `axisfuzzy` module, during program startup.
 - Core Functions:
   - `inject_all()`: Iterates through all registered functions in the registry and, based on their `injection_type`, injects them into the specified classes (`Fuzznum`, `Fuzzarray`) or module namespace.
 - Operational Mechanism: It uses `setattr()` or similar methods to bind the dispatcher-created proxy functions to the target classes or module, making the extensions callable like native methods or functions.